kawilliams8/BYOB/README.md

 | Add a forecast zone    | `/api/v1/forecast_zones` | POST | * see below  |
 | Add a avalanche report | `/api/v1/avalanches`     | POST | * see below  |

 * Each POST call must pass an options object that includes a header of 'Content-Type': 'application/json'.
 The body must also pass an object with information specific to that particular resource (forecast_zone or avalanches).
 All information must be passed as a <String>.
+When POSTing a new avalanche report, pass a <Number> as the forecast_zones_id.
+This number comes from the id of the forecast zone where the avalanche occurred.

 #### new forecast_zone to be posted: